UMMS-Biocore/bootcamp/session1/session1.md

 Try commands below;

 	$ ls /project/umw_biocore/class
-	$ ls –a /project/umw_biocore/class
+	$ ls -a /project/umw_biocore/class

 Which file is different in the output of both commands above?

-The hidden files start with ".".
+The hidden files start with "."

-	$ ls –l /project/umw_biocore/class
+	$ ls -l /project/umw_biocore/class
-	$ ls –lh /project/umw_biocore/class
+	$ ls -lh /project/umw_biocore/class

 You can also run -l -a command together

 	$ ls -a -l /project/umw_biocore/class

-ls command can also recognize the parameters together like in -lh suports in any order
+ls command can also recognize the parameters together like in the example ```ls -lh```, in any order

  	$ ls -al /project/umw_biocore/class